Mechanicsburg officials say third party bill-pay site is causing problems, leading to late fees

 “Doxo is a third party consumer bill pay site with 3.5 million consumers paying over 60,000 billers in the USA.
 Consumers can log on to any device from one account, so they don’t have to go to each individual biller.”

-Ciecierski said the borough launched online bill pay earlier this year, and urges residents to use that site to pay their sewer and refuse bill, warning any resident that incurs a late fee after paying through doxo that they will be responsible for paying that fee.
+Ciecierski said the borough launched online bill pay earlier this year.
+He urges residents to use that site to pay their sewer and refuse bill, warning any resident that incurs a late fee after paying through Doxo that they will be responsible for paying that fee.

 Ciecierski points the public to www.mechanicsburgborough.org in order to pay through the borough’s own system.